paosch/Airport/README.md

 ## Description

-A program in Ruby to control the flow of planes at an airport.
+A program written in Ruby to control the flow of planes at an airport.

 ## User stories